This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Arm and shoulder pain

-- Abnormal arm position
+- Abnormal arm position or shape

 - Severe pain when your child moves his arm